This is a guest article written by Lauren Marie who is a graphic designer in corporate America.

 Select articles on line:

-Did you know that shapes can convey a mood just like any other element of design?
-Angular shapes like squares and triangles tend to indicate masculinity, while smooth and curving shapes like circles are more feminine.
-Squares are very familiar to us (think of your monitor, a piece of paper or the TV screen), so they are secure, trustworthy and stable.
+Besides the fact that shapes can be used to convey moods, did you know they can elicit emotions as well?
+A square or triangle is a masculine shape, while a circle is more feminine.
+We are familiar with squares (think of your monitor, paper or TV screen), so they are secure, reliable, and stable.
 Circles very pleasing to the eye and are organic, whole, peaceful and exude unity.

 Select articles on shape: